Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Troy Stats and Trends

-- Troy has played 10 games, with three wins against the spread.

-- This season, the Trojans won ATS in their only game as an underdog of 9.5 points or more.
+- The Trojans have been underdogs by 9.5 points or more once this year and covered the spread.

-- Troy's games this year have eclipsed the over/under five times in nine opportunities (55.6%).
+- Troy's games this season have hit the over on five of nine set point totals (55.6%).

-- When Troy scores more than 21.7 points, it is 2-2 against the spread and 4-1 overall.
+- Troy is 2-2 against the spread and 4-1 overall in games when it puts up more than 21.7 points.

-- This year the Trojans have 15 turnovers, three fewer than the Mountaineers have takeaways (18).
+- The Trojans have 15 giveaways this season, while the Mountaineers have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.